“How long should a salesperson continue to contact a prospect who doesn’t return their calls/emails or voicemail messages?”

-The first thing that needs to be established is: What kind of lead are we talking about here?
+The first thing we need to establish is: What kind of sales lead are we talking about here?

 Is it a new lead or is this a prospect that you’ve been in communication with that has suddenly gone cold?
 You will have different strategies depending on which sales situation you are dealing with.